Office of Environmental and Energy Coordination

 See information below to learn more about the program, the eligibility requirements, and the financial assistance available to your organization by applying to this program!

 The Energy Conservation Assistance Program provides technical assistance and matching reimbursement grants to qualifying organizations for energy conservation and resilience projects on the organization’s property.
-Funding is based on reimbursement of actual costs of making the energy upgrades.
+Organizations must commit to 50% of the cost of the project with the county providing a 50% reimbursement of actual costs of making the energy upgrades – up to a maximum of $15,000 per year.
+Organizations located in an equity-designated area may only need to contribute 25% of the project costs with the county providing a 75% reimbursement grant.
+Please see the FAQs section for more information.

 The program is managed by the Office of Environmental and Energy Coordination (OEEC) with support from the Northern Virginia Soil and Water Conservation District (NVSWCD).
 Through a memorandum of understanding between Fairfax County and NVSWCD, OEEC administers and funds the program while NVSWCD issues the reimbursement grants.

-Take a look at "Who can apply" to see if your organization is eligible to receive financial support to make energy efficiency and resiliency upgrades!
+Take a look at the FAQs and "Who Can Apply" to see if your organization is eligible to receive financial support to make energy efficiency and resiliency upgrades!
+Learn more about the Energy Conservation Assistance Program through our One Pager (PDF).

 Organizations qualify for funding if they meet ALL of the following criteria: